dfinity/portal/docs/developer-docs/cycles-and-transaction-costs.md

 ### How do ICP costs compare to the EVM gas model?

-On other blockchain platforms, such as Ethereum, users are responsible for paying the 'gas' charge for every on-chain interaction they incur.
+On other blockchain platforms, such as Ethereum, users are responsible for paying the 'gas' charge for every on-chain interaction they perform.
 For some dapps, that means the user must pay a gas fee for doing tasks as simple as commenting on or liking a video.
 ICP removes this expensive barrier for users by allowing them to interact with dapps deployed on the network without paying gas fees, instead charging the canisters themselves for the resources used.

 Additionally, gas fees on Ethereum can fluctuate in price unpredictably, resulting in drastically different gas fees based on the current price of ETH and the current network conditions.
 This can make using dapps on Ethereum difficult and expensive, as one day it may cost significantly more than the day prior, or vice versa.
 Since ICP uses cycles, which have a fixed price based on XDR, the price is predictable and stable.